Cotija cheese

 Cotija (/kou'ti:xə/ koh-TEE-khə, /es/) is an aged Mexican cheese made from cow's milk and named after the town of Cotija, Michoacán.
-White in color and firm in texture, its flavor is salty and milky.
+It is white and firm, with a salty, milky flavor.
 "Young" (or fresher) cotija cheese has been described as akin to a mild feta, while aged (añejo) cotija is more comparable in flavor to hard, aged cheeses like Parmesan.
 Cotija softens when exposed to heat, but does not melt.
-Made between the summer and fall seasons, this cheese is made with milk from local cattle and is salted before the fermentation process.
-The manufacturing processes of most cheeses in Mexico are still rustic and traditional, similar to the manufacturing process that was used upon its invention.
-Due to the traditional means of production of dairy products in Mexico some dairy products have a conflicting shelf-life which leads to earlier expiration.
-However, some studies suggest components in the fermentation of Cotija cheese are natural preservatives that can extend the shelf-life of Cotija and other food products as well.

 Queso Cotija de Montaña

 El queso Cotija de Montaña or "grain cheese" is dry, firm, and very salty (the cheese is usually several times saltier than typical cheese, traditionally so that it will keep better).
 It is a seasonal cheese produced in limited quantities only from July to October because the cows are fed only on the rich grass that grows naturally on the mountains during the rainy season, giving the cheese its unique color and flavor.